Big Sur Weekend Road Trip Itinerary

 The best weather in Big Sur is late spring through early fall.
 In the summer Big Sur gets very busy.
 Therefore, I recommend spending doing a weekend Big Sur trip in April-early June or September-October.

-What to Pack for a Weekend in Big Sur
+What Should you Bring for a Weekend in Big Sur?

 - Water Bottle: This Stanley Water Bottle is really light to carry and stays cold for 12 hours.
 The best part is that it is dishwasher safe!

-- Beach Towel: This quick dry beach towel is light and compact so it is a great option to bring on your weekend trip to Big Sur.
+- Beach Towel: This quick dry beach towel is light and compact making it a great option to bring on your weekend trip to Big Sur.